project-travel-mate/Travel-Mate/README.md

 <img src="/screenshots/welcome.png" width="200px"> <img src="/screenshots/bye.png" width="200px">

 ### 2.Display details of Monument
-As soon as the estimote beacon finds a Travle Mate app it triggers and phone fetches all the the information about the monument from the cloud and are presented to the traveller.
-The key benefit of adding this is that user does not need to make extra efforts to know about the monument, he/she gets everything at one go.
+As soon as the estimote beacon finds a Travel Mate app, it triggers and the phone fetches all the the information about the monument from the cloud and are presented to the traveller.
+The key benefit of adding this is that the user does not need to make extra efforts to know about the monument, he/she gets everything at one go.

 <img src="/screenshots/after_estimote.png" width="200px">